rskrisel/tf-idf/README.md

 The recommended way to run `TfidfVectorizer` is with smoothing (`smooth_idf = True`) and normalization (`norm='l2'`) turned on.
 These parameters will better account for differences in text length, and overall produce more meaningful tf–idf scores.
 Smoothing and L2 normalization are actually the default settings for `TfidfVectorizer`, so to turn them on, you don't need to include any extra code at all.

-Initialize TfidfVectorizer with desired parameters (default smoothing and normalization)
+Initialize TfidfVectorizer with the following parameters: input = 'filename' because we are iterating across a list of files, and stop_words='english' to apply the english language list of stop words

 ```python
 tfidf_vectorizer = TfidfVectorizer(input='filename', stop_words='english')
 ```

-Run TfidfVectorizer on our `text_files`
+Run TfidfVectorizer on our `text_files` and apply the fit_transform function to convert the data into a matrix format necessary to perform the tf-idf calculations

 ```python